harshvardhan1322/Online-Food-Delivery-System-Database/README.md

 (Optional) Flask / PHP frontend or Power BI dashboard for visualization

 # How to Use
-Clone the repository
+--Clone the repository
-Import schema.sql into your MySQL server
+-- Import schema.sql into your MySQL server
 Run sample_data.sql to populate data
 Execute views_and_procedures.sql and triggers.sql
 Use queries.sql to test functionality